Phoenix Police Union Members Turned Away by City Council on Issue of Chief Jack Harris

 Previously, the Phoenix Law Enforcement Association took issue with Harris' serving on the Arizona Peace Officers Standards and Training Board, (AZ POST), because -- as the union's Web site states -- the POST's rules insist that only a police chief can serve when representing a city that has more than 60,000 people.

-As we reported a couple of weeks ago, Harris resigned from the POST board for reasons that were left unsaid.
+a couple of weeks ago, Harris resigned from the POST board for reasons that were left unsaid.
 The union says it was told Harris claims his life is too busy to include the board responsibilities.
 PLEA says Harris "abandoned" the "important" POST position and links to a humorous audio recording of Jack Harris leaving a message for Spencer:

 "I'm a little confused -- I thought PLEA was trying to get me thrown off the board," Harris says in reference to his POST board resignation.
 "So I'm confused about whether you're upset or you're happy."

 Ah, well -- a police chief by any other name smells as sweet.

 Every week we collect the latest news, music and arts stories — along with film and food reviews and the best things to do this week — so that you’ll never miss Phoenix New Times' biggest stories.

 - Joe Arpaio, Mike Zullo Targeted Judge, Sergeant Testifies

 Mon., Oct.
 26, 2:15pm

 - Critics Try to Shut Down Arizona's Hickman's Eggs Plant with EPA Complaint

 - Maricopa County to Investigate Death of Salt River Wild Horse as Animal Cruelty